-12 Parent undertaking and controlling party
+13 Parent undertaking and controlling party

-The immediate parent undertaking and also the ultimate parent undertaking and controlling party is Provident Financial plc, which is the largest and smallest group to consolidate these financial statements.
+The immediate parent undertaking is Moneybarn Group Limited, a company incorporated in the UK.
+The ultimate parent undertaking and controlling party is Provident Financial plc, which is the largest and smallest group to consolidate these financial statements.
 Copies of the consolidated financial statements of Provident Financial plc may be obtained from the Company Secretary, Provident Financial plc, No.1 Godwin Street, Bradford, BD1 2SU.